Sakartu/sicksubs/INSTALLATION.md

-SabSub Installation
+SickSubs Installation
 ===================

-The SabSub installation consists of four steps:
+The SickSubs installation consists of three steps:

-1. Download and configure SabSub itself
+1. Download and configure SickSubs itself
-2. Add SabSub to the SABnzbd configuration as post-processing script
-3. Add SabSub to the Sickbeard configuration as post-post-processing script
+2. Add SickSubs to the Sickbeard configuration as post-post-processing script
-4. Add a crontab line for SabSub
+3. Add a crontab line for SickSubs

 Each of these steps will be described below in detail.
 Before we proceed, however, let's see what setup we assume for this guide:

-- You have SABnzbd and SickBeard successfully setup, they both work and both work together to download your shows.
+- You have SickBeard successfully setup
-- SickBeard performs your post-processing, e.g., SABnzbd just downloads the files to a dir from which SickBeard fetches new eps, renames them and moves them to another location.
+- SickBeard performs your post-processing, e.g., something else (SABnzbd?) just downloads the files to a dir from which SickBeard fetches new eps, renames them and moves them to another location.
-- Both SABnzbd and SickBeard run under their own user.
+- Sickbeard runs under it's own user (called sickbeard)

 Download and configure
 ----------------------
-We should put SabSub somewhere where both SABnzbd *and* SickBeard can execute it.
-Furthermore, SABnzbd wants to be able to write in the script directory (God knows why), so the best place is probably in the SABnzbd homedirectory.
-Throughout this manual we'll be using /home/sabnzbd/bin/sabsub as a default directory.
-To download sabsub right from github we use git (so make sure it's installed).
+We should put SickSubs somewhere SickBeard can execute it.
+Throughout this manual we'll be using /home/sickbeard/bin/sicksubs as a default directory.
+To download SickSubs right from github we use git (so make sure it's installed).
 The permissions should already be good, but make sure it's executable by all.
 Something like 755 should be good, or use something more paranoid if you want :)

 ```
-sabnzbd@box$ cd /home/sabnzbd/bin/
+sickbeard@box$ cd /home/sickbeard/bin/
-sabnzbd@box$ git clone git://github.com/Sakartu/sabsub.git
+sickbeard@box$ git clone git://github.com/Sakartu/sicksubs.git
 ```

 Let's do a little test run to make sure everything is working correctly:

 ```
-sabnzbd@box$ cd /home/sabnzbd/bin/sabsub/
+sickbeard@box$ cd /home/sickbeard/bin/sicksubs/
-sabnzbd@box$ ./test.py
+sickbeard@box$ ./test.py
 ...
 ----------------------------------------------------------------------
 Ran 3 tests in 1.666s